 Massachusetts Department of Criminal Justice Information Services

 Chelsea, MA 02150

 Current Firearms Records Bureau (FRB) License Processing Time

-As of March 3, 2014, the FRB is currently approving and printing licenses that were submitted for review by police departments between February 24 and March 2.
+As of October 05, 2015, the FRB is currently approving and printing licenses that were submitted for review by police departments between September 28 and October 04, 2015.